ibm-cloud-docs/vmwaresolutions/cr/cr_viewing-cr-instances.md

 ### What to do if errors occur
 {: #cr_viewinginstances-if-errors-occur}

 If you see errors in the deployment history, the {{site.data.keyword.cloud_notm}} Support team is automatically notified.
-To inquire about the status of your ticket, follow the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+To inquire about the status of your ticket, follow the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 ## What to do next
 {: #cr_viewinginstances-next}